encoreshao/github-marketplace/README.md

 - yarn build

-## Command to scrape all apps from list page
+## Command to scrape all apps from list page, and write the results into apps.csv

 - yarn discover apps